College Admission and Research

 Some students ask where to begin when thinking about college.
 In general, do well academically in the classes that you are in.
 For intellectual curiosity, take rigorous courses which you can commit to and earn A's and B's in.
 Practice academic integrity and stay true to your morals and ethics.
 Participate in extracurricular activities that will allow you to grow personally, socially, athletically, creatively, etc. Practice leadership, teamwork, organization, communication, and time management skills, as well as perseverance, diligence, empathy, kindness, and good sleep hygiene.
 Be respectful in your social media posts.
 Try not to over-schedule both academically and in extracurricular activities, which can lead to stress and burn out.
 Have fun and make the most of your time in high school.

-More specifically, you should have been or can be doing some planning to reach your academic goals each year in high school and working with your school counselor (assigned by your last name) on the Four Year Plan toward college admission eligibility.
-Do follow their recommended calendars.
-Here is the list of WHS elective courses available to choose from.
-Specifically for seniors: 12th Grade electives
+More specifically, you should have been or can be doing some planning to reach your academic goals each year in high school and working with your school counselor (assigned by your last name) on the WHS Four Year Plan toward college admission eligibility (e.g., for the California State University and University of California systems).
+Here are the WHS registration materials for each grade level that usually go live in February to register for classes in the next school year.

 Are You Eligible to Apply to the CSU/UC System?

 If you are aiming to be eligible for admission to the Cal State University or University of California systems, you should meet/exceed these CSU requirements or UC requirements (see "A to G" Course List and "A to G" Requirements) depending on how impacted your intended college major is.
-As you can see here in the UC Information Center, the competition is tough, especially for certain majors such as STEM and business, so prepare a Plan A and Plan B. For many private colleges and universities, meeting the UC recommended requirements will suffice, but the more selective private schools will expect more beyond these requirements, such as additional rigorous or higher-level courses and extracurricular achievements.
+As you can see here in the UC Information Center, the competition is tough, especially for certain majors such as Computer Science, Engineering, Nursing, Biology, and Business Administration, so prepare a Plan A and Plan B. For many private colleges and universities, meeting the UC recommended requirements will suffice, but the more selective private schools will expect more beyond these requirements, such as additional rigorous or higher-level courses and extracurricular achievements.

-Click here for the school's Career, College & Counseling Presentation.
+Click here for the school's general fall Career, College & Counseling Presentation.
+This presentation is beneficial to students in all high school grade levels.

 Do You Need Standardized Test Scores?